marcrusso/DROPA/README.md

 	<ChromosomeName><TAB><ChromosomeSize>

-For hg19 this file is provided.
+For hg19, mm9 and mm10 this file is provided.

 # Usage